 The most common language spoken in Carrabassett Valley - Kingfield is English.
 Other important languages spoken here include Spanish and Italian.

-Did you know that the neighborhood has more French Canadian and French ancestry people living in it than nearly any neighborhood in America?
+Did you know that the neighborhood has more French and French Canadian ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 4.8% of this neighborhood's residents have French Canadian ancestry and 9.6% have French ancestry.
+In fact, 13.1% of this neighborhood's residents have French ancestry and 5.3% have French Canadian ancestry.

 There are two complementary measures for understanding the income of a neighborhood's residents: the average and the extremes.
 While a neighborhood may be relatively wealthy overall, it is equally important to understand the rate of people - particularly children - who are living at or below the federal poverty line, which is extremely low income.
 Some neighborhoods with a lower average income may actually have a lower childhood poverty rate than another with a higher average income, and this helps us understand the conditions and character of a neighborhood.

-The neighbors in the neighborhood in Carrabassett Valley - Kingfield are middle-income, making it a moderate income neighborhood.
-NeighborhoodScout's exclusive analysis reveals that this neighborhood has a higher income than 42.9% of the neighborhoods in America.
-With 15.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 60.4% of U.S. neighborhoods.
+The neighbors in the neighborhood in Carrabassett Valley - Kingfield are lower-middle income, making it a below average income neighborhood.
+NeighborhoodScout's research shows that this neighborhood has an income lower than 60.3% of U.S. neighborhoods.
+With 13.2% of the children here below the federal poverty line, this neighborhood has a higher rate of childhood poverty than 57.4% of U.S. neighborhoods.

 What we choose to do for a living reflects who we are.
 Each neighborhood has a different mix of occupations represented, and together these tell you about the neighborhood and help you understand if this neighborhood may fit your lifestyle.